 Grouping for equalisation is permitted.
-This means that units purchased during an accounting period will contain in their purchase price an amount called equalisation that represents a proportion of the net income of the Trust accrued up to the date of purchase.
+This means that Units purchased during an accounting period will contain in their purchase price an amount called equalisation that represents a proportion of the net income of the Trust accrued up to the date of purchase.
 The total of this amount is taken and each Unitholder shall be refunded an averaged proportion of the equalisation as part of their first income allocation.
+The amount of income equalisation in respect of any Unit shall be calculated by taking the aggregate of the amounts of income included in the price of Units of the same type issued or sold during the accounting period in respect of which that income allocation is made and dividing that aggregate amount by the number of those Units and applying the resultant average to each of the Units in question.
 This, for tax purposes, is treated as being a return of capital.
 Grouping periods shall be each period commencing at the beginning of an accounting period and ending on the interim accounting date and each period commencing immediately after the interim accounting date and ending on the annual accounting period.